 When I’m done with making the wreaths I will go back with my scissors and cut any of the frays that may be sticking out.
 I also go around the whole wreath fluffing the mesh and ribbons to how I want it.
 Since the ribbon is wire edged I can give them a little curl.

-Such a beautiful wreath that will welcome guest. ~Jenny
+Such a beautiful wreath that will welcome guests. ~Jenny

 Don’t forget to sign up to receive our emails.

-Other posts from My Creative Manner you may like our
+Other posts from My Creative Manner you may like are:

 Looking to purchase a My Creative Manner handcrafted wreath?
 Head over to Simple Creations By My Creative Manner’s Facebook page to see all the amazing crafts that are for sale.